X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Registers affected: .A, .X, .Y, .P

 **Description:** Loads a file from disk to memory.
 X and Y is the memory address to load the file into.
 A controls where the file is to be loaded.
-On the X16, LOAD an additional feature to load the contents of a file directly into VRAM.
+On the X16, LOAD has an additional feature to load the contents of a file directly into VRAM.

   * If the A register is zero, the kernal loads into system memory.
   * If the A register is 1, the kernal performs a verify.
   * If the A register is 2, the kernal loads into VRAM, starting from $00000 + the specified starting address.
   * If the A register is 3, the kernal loads into VRAM, starting from $10000 + the specified starting address.

-(On the C64, is A is greater than or equal to 1, the kernal performs a verify)
+(On the C64, if A is greater than or equal to 1, the kernal performs a verify)

 ---